 Treatment Is Uncommon and Delayed

 But here's the most shocking and saddening statistic: Only 24 percent of adults who have had DUD at some point in their lives and 13 percent of those diagnosed in the past year have actually received treatment.
 And it took this small group on average nearly four years after the onset of the disorder to finally receive that care.

 "What these results tell us is that people tend to think drug use treatment isn't effective and there's a lot of stigma surrounding even admitting you have a drug use problem," Dr. Grant says.
 "We need to develop screening tools and other types of protocol so that we can identify individuals more accurately if they have a drug-use problem and refer individuals more quickly to appropriate treatment."

 The study's findings reiterate what we already know: Drug abuse is a growing problem and needs to be addressed rather than ignored.
-And that's all the more reason to join Dr. Oz's #NightOfConversation today, November 19, to encourage parents to talk to their kids about drug addiction.
-Click here to find out how you can get involved.
+And that's all the more reason to join Dr. Oz's #NightOfConversation today, November 17, to encourage parents to talk to their kids about drug addiction.